AdobeDocs/campaign-web.en/help/v8/direct-mail/create-direct-mail.md

     >[!NOTE]
     >
     >When a delivery is sent in the context of a workflow, you must use the **Scheduler** activity.
-Learn more on [this page](../workflows/activities/scheduler.md).
+Learn more about [this page](../workflows/activities/scheduler.md).

 1. Click **[!UICONTROL Settings]** to access advanced options related to your delivery template.
 [Learn more](../advanced-settings/delivery-settings.md)